webiny/Htpl/README.md

 </ul>
 ```

-We wrote this template engine because we had a need for an engine that can be easily plugged-in to, for example,
+We wrote this template engine because we had a need for an engine that lite and extendible when it comes to file storage.
-to retrieve the source templates from a cloud storage and write compiled (cache) templates into memcache for faster execution,
+For example we want to be able to retrieve the source templates from a cloud storage and write compiled templates into memcache for faster execution.
-and that at the same time it doesn't scare off designers, with all the weird symbols and annotations.
+Another reason was that we wanted something that is very easy for designers to learn and to use.

 ## Main features